Layers of Home

 February 2, 2018 - March 30, 2018

-With this selection from the Art Gallery of Grande Prairie’s Permanent Collection we can view Snow’s skill and playfulness in his colour compositions and in his variety of optical configurations.
+With this selection of John Snow’s work from the Art Gallery of Grande Prairie’s Permanent Collection, we can view his skill and playfulness in his colour compositions and in his variety of optical configurations.
 These modern and contemporary lithographs and lino block prints invite you to contemplate the atmosphere of home.
+Also on view is the newly converted, and previously unseen film The Sad Phoenician and Friends (from 1981) featuring his lesser known ciment-fondu sculptural works, paired with poetry and music.

 Guest Curated by Danielle Ribar